Numbers Into Beauty – Valencia

 L’Hemisfèric surrounded by wading pools

 Valencia’s City of Arts and Sciences complex was created thanks to Mother Nature.
-Following a flood in 1957, the Turia river was diverted along a canal to the south of the city, and the dried-out riverbed was turned into a park full of paths, art sculptures, and the crowning jewel – the City of Arts and Sciences designed by the architect Santiago Calatrava.
+Following a flood in 1957, the Turia River was diverted along a canal to the south of the city, and the dried-out riverbed was turned into a park full of paths, art sculptures, and the crowning jewel – the City of Arts and Sciences designed by the architect Santiago Calatrava.
 The buildings all complement each other in design (color, materials, and construction), and are loosely stitched together with aqua blue wading pools which invite you to take a dip (which I did…luckily no authority saw me!)

 inside opera house valencia